mdlincoln/mdlincoln.github.io/_posts/2015-01-26-unsustainable-museum-data.md

 <figure>
 <img src="/assets/images/tate_commit.png" />
 <figcaption>The Tate Gallery uses Git to distribute their database dumps, so changes are tracked and sharable.
-(From <a href="github.com/tategallery">github.com/tategallery</a>)</figcaption>
+(From <a href="https://github.com/tategallery/collection/commit/f60339d97b379f5412dada56d07f9d596033a275">github.com/tategallery</a>)</figcaption>
 </figure>

-I am also interested to see how many museums will follow the Tate Gallery's use of Git as a way to track and distribute structured information about their collections.
+I am also interested to see how many museums will follow the [Tate Gallery](https://github.com/tategallery/collection)'s and [Cooper-Hewitt](https://github.com/cooperhewitt/collection)'s use of Git as a way to track and distribute structured information about their collections.
 A Git repository combines the ability to bulk download, while also providing a way to track and distribute changes to a dataset asynchronously, not relying on a constantly-churning web service.[^2]
 There is also a [ready-made framework][zenodo] for assigning DOIs to git repositories.